 - Analyze similar products and real-life examples: How many customers have purchased them?
 What’s the price range?;

-- Analyze your primary competitors and see if you can fill in the gaps;
+- Analyze your primary competitors with competitive intelligence tools and see if you can fill in the gaps;

 - Dive into social media and see what’s trending;